-For profit probations strips poor people of their rights
+For-profit probations strips poor people of their rights

 Every year, courts throughout the United States sentence several hundred thousand misdemeanor offenders to probation overseen by private probation companies that often charge ridiculous fees directly to the probationers.
-Often, poor people end up paying the most in fees over time, in what can be called discriminatory penalty.
+Often, poor people end up paying the most in fees over time, in what can be called a discriminatory penalty.
 And when they can’t pay, these companies can and do arrest them.
 More than 1,000 courts throughout the US give these private companies the power to overlook the probation of the offenders.

 Some estimate that companies collect upwards of $40 million a year from probationers under the supervision of these companies.
-These companies are often appealing to courts because they “supervise” low level offenders and implement fees etc.at no cost to the US taxpayer.
-Usually those who get put on probation are because they require supervision and motoring, but simply courts assign this so that they can chase the probationer on collecting fees.
+These companies are often appealing to courts because they “supervise” low-level offenders and implement fees etc.at no cost to the US taxpayer.
+Usually, those who get put on probation are because they require supervision and motoring, but simply courts assign this so that they can chase the probationer on collecting fees.

-These offenders wouldn’t have been put on probation to begin with if they had the money in the beginning to begin with.
+These offenders wouldn’t have been put on probation, to begin with, if they had the money in the beginning, to begin with.

 If you have any questions with Bail Bonds in the city of Pomona or throughout LA County and San Bernardino county.
 Contact Avolevan Bail Bonds Pomona CA, the Bail Bond professionals for free bail information.
-909-721-8204
+909-721-8204.